mdfleming3/mdfleming3.github.io/_drafts/how-dictation-can-strengthen-your-brand-voice.md

 ### Dictation in Word and Google Docs

-Below is a brief video tutorial for using dictation in Word and Google Docs.
+Below is a brief instructions for using dictation in both Word and Google Docs.

 **Further Reading:**